 In Far Eastern philosophy, there exists a very ancient concept: “The student becomes the master, the master becomes the student – 學生成為碩士，碩士成為學生.”
-While this has remained with me more than four decades now, most of that time I thought, “yeah, yeah, yet another undecipherable, Yoda-like, statement out of Asian mysticism.”
-Even after having diligently studied martial arts from China, Japan, Korea and Thailand under different masters for more than 30 years and after having spent more than 40 years studying Zen Buddhism and Asian history and culture.
+While this has remained with me for more than four decades now, most of that time I thought, “yeah, yeah, yet another undecipherable, Yoda-like, statement out of Asian mysticism.”
+Even after having diligently studied martial arts from China, Japan, Korea, and Thailand under different masters for more than 30 years and after having spent more than 40 years studying Zen Buddhism and Asian history and culture.
 After more than 40 years of meditation and having lived and worked in Japan and China and having traveled much of Asia, I failed to truly understand the meaning.

 In Western Civilization, we are taught it is the aim of our efforts to attain the level of leader.
 We are taught to dedicate ourselves wholly to career or personal causes so as to eventually be recognized as a leader by our peers: “A master of our domain.”
 We are taught many different things about leadership.
 That it is an innate trait only some possess or that it can be developed in anyone.
 That there are many forms of leadership and we must find our own style.
 The list goes on and on.
 Entire libraries could be filled dedicated to the subject.
 Entire academic careers and programs of research and study are predicated upon the concept of leadership.